edgelesssys/constellation/docs/docs/architecture/security/attestation.md

 # Attestation

-Constellation's attestation methods are the cornerstone of establishing trust in a cluster deployment.
+Constellation's attestation methods are the cornerstone of establishing trust in cluster deployments.
 They are the key to ensuring that clusters always operate in a **protected and trustworthy** state.

 ## Key components and concepts